Buying real estate in South Africa?

 Quantifying business leaders' confidence in the current and future economic conditions, the Business Consumer Index (BCI) is determined through surveys and assessments.

-According to the Bureau for Economic Research (BER)'s data, the latest Business Confidence Index value is -28 for South Africa.
+According to the Bureau for Economic Research (BER)'s data, the latest Business Confidence Index value is -24 for South Africa.
+To help you with interpretation, a pessimistic outlook is typically associated with a negative BCI score.

 South Africa is issuing significantly more building permits